WLowe10/Sweetreply/README.md

 ### Web

-The web app for Sweetreply, located [here](./apps/web), is built with Remix and React.
+The web app for Sweetreply, located [here](./apps/web), is built with Remix, React, and Mantine UI.
 It serves as the primary landing page and dashboard for Sweetreply users.

 ### Server